-Insulation is one of the most cost effective ways of retaining heat within a home and is part of the Governments focus towards homeowners to reduce fuel bills.
+Insulation is one of the most cost-effective ways of retaining heat within a home, and is part of the Government’s focus on reducing fuel bills for homeowners.
 Millions of homes in the UK still do not have adequate insulation.
 Go outside when the snow comes and look at your property.
-If the snow is settling on your neighbours’ roofs and not on yours, heat is escaping through your roof and you are paying the energy bill to melt that snow!
+If the snow is settling on your neighbours' roofs and not on yours, heat is escaping through your roof and you are paying the energy bill to melt that snow!

-Loft insulation is one of the easiest ways to help retain heat and is heavily subsidised by energy suppliers and even free for qualifying residents (low income and those over 70).
-The more loft insulation you install, the less heat that is lost.
-The optimum thickness has been shown to be 350mm, Building Regulations insist on a minimum of 270mm.
+Loft insulation is one of the easiest ways to help retain heat and is heavily subsidised by energy suppliers and even free for qualifying residents (those on low incomes and those over 70).
+The more loft insulation you install, the less heat is lost.
+The optimum thickness for insulation has been shown to be 350mm, and Building Regulations insist on a minimum of 270mm.

-If your loft space has been converted into a room then you will need to insulate in the sloping roof.
+If your loft space has been converted into a room then you will need to insulate in the sloping ceiling.
 High levels of insulation can be hard to achieve because a free air space of 50mm must be left between the insulation and the tiling felt, unless the felt is low-vapour resistant.
-The most economic way of achieving a good thickness of insulation in the roof slope is to have two layers of timber: the first to support the roof finish, the second to support the insulation and ceiling finish.
-Insulation can then fill in between the timbers, providing a thermal break between the timbers.
+The most economical way of achieving a good thickness of insulation in the roof slope is to use two layers of timber: the first to support the roof finish, the second to support the insulation and ceiling finish.
+Insulation can then be filled in between the timbers, providing a thermal break.

-If you wish to be as "green" as possible fit loft insulation from a natural and sustainable resource such as Thermafleece made from sheep’s wool.
+If you wish to be as "green" as possible, fit loft insulation from a natural and sustainable resource such Thermafleece, which is made from sheep's wool.